-On March 22, 2010, the Company, Phosphagenics Limited ("PSI Parent"), an Australian corporation, Phosphagenics Inc. ("PSI"), a Delaware corporation and subsidiary of PSI Parent, and Phusion Laboratories, LLC (the "Joint Venture"), a Delaware limited liability company, entered into a Limited Liability Company Agreement (the "LLC Agreement") of the Joint Venture and additional related agreements for the purpose of developing and commercializing, for worldwide distribution and sale, a wide range of non-prescription remedies using PSI Parent's proprietary patented TPMIM technology ("TPM").
+On March 22, 2010, we, Phosphagenics Limited ("PSI Parent"), an Australian corporation, Phosphagenics Inc. ("PSI"), a Delaware corporation and subsidiary of PSI Parent, and Phusion Laboratories, LLC (the "Joint Venture"), a Delaware limited liability company, entered into a Limited Liability Company Agreement (the "LLC Agreement") of the Joint Venture and additional related agreements for the purpose of developing and commercializing, for worldwide distribution and sale, a wide range of non-prescription remedies using PSI Parent's proprietary patented TPMTM technology ("TPM").
 TPM facilitates the delivery and depth of penetration of active molecules in pharmaceutical, nutraceutical, and other products.
-Pursuant to the LLC Agreement, we and PSI each own a 50% membership interest in the Joint Venture, of which we own a 50% membership interest, qualifies as a variable interest entity ("VIE"), we are the current primary beneficiary and we have consolidated the Joint Venture beginning with the quarter ended March 31, 2010.
-Expenses incurred to date by the Joint Venture have been principally for certain product research and development expense by the Company.
+Pursuant to the LLC Agreement, we and PSI each own a 50% membership interest in the Joint Venture.
+The Joint Venture, of which we own a 50% membership interest, qualifies as a variable interest entity ("VIE"), we are the current primary beneficiary and we have consolidated the Joint Venture beginning with the quarter ended March 31, 2010.
+Expenses incurred to date by the Joint Venture have been principally for certain product research and development activities which have been charged to research and development expense by the Company.